Roy Romer: Colorado state government

 Romer served in the Colorado House of Representatives from 1958 to 1962 and in the Colorado Senate from 1962 to 1966.
 In 1966, Romer unsuccessfully challenged Republican U.S. Senator Gordon Allott.

 Romer was Colorado State Treasurer from 1977 to 1987 (winning re-election to full four-year terms in 1978 and 1982), and a member of the governor's cabinet.
 Romer was first elected as governor in 1986, and re-elected in 1990 and 1994; he was the second Colorado governor to serve three terms.
 In 1997, Romer, along with Utah Governor Michael O. Leavitt and Wyoming Governor Jim Geringer, led a bipartisan team of 19 state governors in the founding of Western Governors University.

 National political positions

 Romer chaired the Democratic Governors Association in 1991.
 In 1992, he was co-chairman of the Democratic National Platform Committee.
 Romer served as national vice chair of the Democratic Leadership Council, and was a national co-chairman of the Clinton-Gore '96 campaign.
-In January 1997, Romer was elected to serve as general chairman of the Democratic National Committee.
+In 1997, Romer was elected to serve as general chairman of the Democratic National Committee.

 From 1992 to 1993, Romer served as chair of the National Governors Association.
-In 1994–1995 he chaired the Education Commission of the States, and in 1995, was part of a bipartisan effort by the nation's governors to reform Medicaid.